 Cost of living in the DRC

 With poor transport infrastructure and high food insecurity, the cost of living in the DRC is quite high.
 Furthermore, given the high level of poverty in the country, commodities that expats may take for granted go for a high premium when they're available at all.
-In 2023, Mercer's Cost of Living Survey ranked Kinshasa as 32nd out of 227 cities surveyed worldwide.
-This puts it on a par with the cost of living in Seattle, USA or Prague in the Czech Republic.
+In 2024, Mercer's Cost of Living Survey ranked Kinshasa as 79th out of 226 cities surveyed worldwide.

 The overall healthcare system is in a dire state, and expats are advised to budget for the cost of medical insurance covering emergency air evacuation and repatriation.